rbgvictoria/keybase-redevelopment/source/docs/processing-keys.md

     all: []
 ```

-To check if a lead with index `$i` goes to a sub-key:
+To check if a lead with index `$i` goes to a subkey:

 ```php
 $hasSubkey = $subkeys->filter(fn ($value) => $value == $inKeys[''][$i]['to'])->count() > 0;